Non-Truthful Position Auctions Are More Robust to Misspecification: Introduction

 \subsection{The Model}

-We start from the standard position auction model of \citet{EOS07a} and \citet{Vari07a}, where~$n$ bidders compete for the assignment of~$k$ positions.
-Bidders have unit demand and the value of bidder~$i$ for position~$j$ is given by $\beta_j\cdot v_i$, where $v_i$ is a bidder-specific value and a non-increasing vector $\beta=(\beta_1,\dots,\beta_k)$ describes the relative values of the positions.
-The most prominent application of this model is to sponsored search, which contributed over 90\% to Google's revenue of \$66 billion in 2014.
-What is rather curious is that all successful sponsored search services have used non-truthful auction mechanisms.
-Overture, the first company to provide such a service, used a generalized first-price (GFP) mechanism.
+Our point of departure is the standard position auction model of \citet{EOS07a} and \citet{Vari07a}, where~$n$ bidders compete for the assignment of~$k$ positions.
+Bidders have unit demand and the valuation of bidder~$i$ for position~$j$ is given by $\beta_j\cdot v_i$, where $v_i$ is a bidder-specific value and a non-increasing vector $\beta=(\beta_1,\dots,\beta_k)$ describes the relative values of the positions.
+The most prominent application of this model is to sponsored search, which contributed a significant fraction to Google's advertising revenue of around \$95 billion in~2017~\citep{abc}.
+What is rather curious is that the most successful sponsored search services to date have used non-truthful auction mechanisms rather than the VCG mechanism.
+GoTo, later re-branded as Overture and acquired by Yahoo, was the first company to provide such a service and used a generalized first-price (GFP) mechanism.
 Google and Microsoft use a generalized second-price (GSP) mechanism.
-Facebook does use the VCG mechanism to place ads, but not in the context of sponsored search and not in a position auction.
-It is hard to say in retrospect what led to the choice of non-truthful mechanisms over a truthful one, and changing the mechanism at this point would clearly come with huge financial risks.
+Facebook does use the VCG mechanism to place ads, but not in the context of sponsored search and not in a position auction.\footnote{The ad selection and pricing problem faced by Facebook is indeed very different from a position auction, as ads come in different formats and can be placed flexibly within the news feed or next to it.
+The situation is similar for contextual ads in sponsored search~\citep{VaHa14a}.} It is hard to say in retrospect what led to the selection of the non-truthful mechanisms, and changing the mechanism at this point would clearly come with huge financial risks.
 We will see, however, that under certain assumptions choosing the non-truthful mechanisms may have been wise even if it was not entirely deliberate.

-A mechanism for the above setting accepts a bid~$b_i$ for each bidder~$i$ and from these bids determines a one-to-one assignment of bidders to positions and a monetary payment for each bidder.
-Bidder behavior can then be analyzed using game-theoretic reasoning, where it is commonly assumed that each bidder tries to maximize the value of its assigned position minus its payment.
-In the VCG mechanism in particular it is an equilibrium for each bidder to bid its true valuation, and we refer to the resulting assignment and payments in a given situation as the truthful VCG outcome.

-In addition to the standard model of auction theory, where bidders have only probabilistic information about one another's valuations, it has become common to analyze position auctions also in a complete-information model where valuations are common knowledge among the bidders.
-This is motivated by practical auctions that provide bidders with aggregate statistics of others' bids and thus enable best-response bidding, by empirical support that has been given for a family of Nash equilibria~\citep{Vari07a,EOS07a}, and by cyclic bidding behavior observed in the absence of pure Nash equilibria~\citep{EOS07a}.\footnote{In sponsored search an auction is carried out for a specific search term.
-Intuitively a complete-information model seems more appropriate for common search terms, an incomplete-information model for those that are rare.}